Pros and Cons of Waiting for a No Fault Divorce

-It is widely expected that the new law for divorce “No-fault Divorce UK” will come into effect in England and Wales during the spring of 2022 – and the forthcoming new divorce laws will dispense with the requirement to provide a reason for the relationship breakdown, thus enabling a no-fault (or no-blame) divorce.
+It is widely expected that the new law for divorce “No-fault Divorce UK” will come into effect in England and Wales on 6th April 2022 – The forthcoming new divorce laws will dispense with the requirement to provide a reason for the relationship breakdown, thus enabling a no-fault (or no-blame) divorce.

 What Is No-Fault/No Blame Divorce?

 To get divorced in England and Wales, the matrimonial order (divorce application) must state that there has been an irretrievable breakdown of the marriage.